 Stewart Russell is originally from Northport, New York and graduated from Roanoke College in Salem, Va. with a degree in Sociology.
 Stewart directs the junior and adult programs at James Creek Tennis Center.

-Stewart is a USPTA Certified Level 1 Professional who is working towards becoming a Master Professional.
+Stewart has been a USPTA Elite professional for the past 15 years and is working towards becoming a Master Professional.
 Stewart is a USTA National Junior Player Development coach who participates in Regional and National events hosted by the USTA.
 Before joining Universal Tennis Academy, Stewart was the Head Men’s Tennis Coach at Roanoke College in Salem, Virginia for five years.
 He was also the Director of Tennis at Brookstone Country Club in Acworth, Ga.
 He has a comprehensive and extensive background in teaching players of all ages and ability levels.

 Stewart and his wife Penny have two children.
 Their daughter, Taylor, is a certified personal trainer in Savannah and their son, Justin, plays baseball at Kennesaw State University.

 Work in the Community: – Serve and Connect @ Washington Park Tennis Center – Volunteer assistant for wheelchair tennis program created by Ron Walker @ Blackburn TC – Volunteer assistant for Acing Autism program – Member of the USTA National Junior Development coaching staff for 12 years – Volunteer in all teach-a-thons to help raise funds for AYTEF and Chattahoochee Foundation – Coordinator of Northside Hospital Tennis against Breast Cancer annual event @ James Creek TC